Rushil13579/AdminTrollV2/README.md

 /web (player) [seconds...] | Web em up!

 ## Future Plans

-- None for now :)
+- Rewind troll's name to be changed to undo
+- The new rewind troll (time flows backwards for the said player)
+- Useless (Renames all items in a player's inventory to useless)
+- Trickle (Drains the player's xp over time)
+- Abduct (The player has been taken to a alien ship and cannot escape)
+- Noob (The player is taken to the skies and sees the word noob written in dirt in front of him)

-- If you have any trolls that you would like to see go [here](https://github.com/Rushil13579/AdminTrollV2/issues) or contact me on discord at **Rushil#2326**
+- If you have any more suggestions you can go [here]https://github.com/Rushil13579/AdminTrollV2/issues) or contact me on discord at **Rushil#2326**

 ## Credits